website-scraper/node-website-scraper/README.md

 ```

 #### filenameGenerator
-String, name of one of the bundled filenameGenerators, or a custom filenameGenerator function.
-Filename generator determines where the scraped files are saved.
+String (name of the bundled filenameGenerator) or function.
+Filename generator determines path in file system where the resource will be saved.

 ###### byType (default)
-When the `byType` filenameGenerator is used the downloaded files are saved by type (as defined by the `subdirectories` setting) or directly in the `directory` folder, if no subdirectory is specified for the specific type.
+When the `byType` filenameGenerator is used the downloaded files are saved by extension (as defined by the `subdirectories` setting) or directly in the `directory` folder, if no subdirectory is specified for the specific extension.

 ###### bySiteStructure
 When the `bySiteStructure` filenameGenerator is used the downloaded files are saved in `directory` using same structure as on the website: